petermuller71/cryptor_php_encryption_class/README.md

 Encryption is done with open_ssl AES-256-CBC method.

 Generates a random IV with openssl_random_pseudo_bytes for each message and is prefixed to the encrypted_text.
-Generates a random nonce (number used once) with openssl_random_pseudo_bytes used as salt for each message.
+Generates a random nonce (number used once) with openssl_random_pseudo_bytes, used as salt for each message.
 The purpose of random IV and nonce: When the same message is encrypted twice, the encrypted_txt is always different.

 ## Instruction (standard secretkey is provided as private static property):